Social Networking and Personal Injury: Honesty Isn’t Enough

-You may have never given it a second thought, but what you're doing on facebook right now may be ruining your personal injury case.
-Social media is more and more common and insurance companies and defense lawyers are exploiting the snippets of information they find there to avoid paying injured people.
-Learn why honesty isn't enough and get tips on what you can do to avoid damaging your personal injury case.
+You may have never given it a second thought, but what you’re doing on Facebook right now may be ruining your personal injury case.
+Social media is more and more common and insurance companies and defense lawyers are exploiting the snippets of information they find online to avoid paying injured people.
+Learn why honesty isn’t enough and get tips on what you can do to avoid damaging your personal injury case through social media use.

 Social networking is a part of almost everyone’s life these days.
 Consider these statistics:

 - Facebook now has more than 500 million users and continues to grow.

 - People are spending, on average, a total of more than 700 billion minutes per month on Facebook.

 - About 150 million active users are using their mobile devices to access Facebook.